kkribakaran/WAVSteganography/README.md

 # WAVSteganography
-Python program to hide and extract text in WAV files
+Python program to hide and extract text in WAV files.
 The program works by splitting a WAV file in to chunks and writing data to the first frame of each chunk.

 Hide text file: